Charles G. Sawtelle: Later career

 Sawtelle was chief quartermaster for the Department of the South from April 1881 to April 1882.
 From May 1882 to October 1883, he served as chief quartermaster for the Division of the Atlantic and Department of the East.
-He served on the staff of the Quartermaster General in Washington from October 1883 to September 1890.
+He served on the staff of the Quartermaster General in Washington, D.C., from October 1883 to September 1890.
 He commanded the Philadelphia Quartermaster Depot from October 1890 to August 1894.
 Sawtelle was promoted to colonel in September 1894, and from September 1894 to August 1896, he served as Assistant Quartermaster General.

 In August 1896, Sawtelle was promoted to brigadier general and assigned as Quartermaster General.
 He served until requesting retirement in February 1897.

 Retirement and death

 In retirement, Sawtelle was a resident of Washington, D.C.
-He died in Washington on January 4, 1913.
-His funeral took place at St. John's Episcopal Church in Washington.
+He died in Washington, D.C., on January 4, 1913.
+His funeral took place at St. John's Episcopal Church in Washington, D.C.
 He was buried at Arlington National Cemetery.

 Sawtelle was a member of the Grand Army of the Republic, Military Order of the Loyal Legion of the United States, and Society of the Army of the Potomac.
 Through his descent from great-great-grandfather Abner Ellis, Sawtelle was a member of the Sons of the Revolution.